 BA, BA(Hons), MA, PhD (Rhodes)

 My consultancy efforts fall squarely in the area of Australian government, especially in the area of structural reform and amalgamation, as well as shared services, which is the major structural alternative to municipal mergers.
-I have also examined local government finance, Section 94 developer contributions, local government grants processes, benchmarking and other performance measures, and pricing in local government.
+I worked extensively on local government financial sustainability.

 Australian local government, economics of public policy, public economics and microeconomics.

-Australian local government, local government economics, local public economics; economics of federalism; public finance.
+Australian local government, local government economics, local public economics, public finance.

 Examples of Research Projects

-To date, Brian has published 417 refereed journal articles, 40 book chapters and 17 books.
+To date, Brian has published 431 refereed journal articles, 41 book chapters and 17 books.
 Recent books include Perspectives on Australian Local Government Reform (2015), Funding the Future: Financial Sustainability and Infrastructure Finance in Australian Local Government (2013), Councils in Cooperation: Shares Services and Australian Local Government (2012), Local Government Reform: A Comparative Analysis of Advanced Anglo-American Countries (2008), The Theory and Practice of Local Government Reform (2008), Reform and Leadership in the Public Sector (2007) and Australian Local Government Economics (2006).
-Over the past two decades, Brian has closely worked with local government across all Australian states, largely in the area of structural change, financial sustainability and urban water problems.
+Over the past two decades, Brian has closely worked with local government across all Australian states, largely in the area of municipal mergers, shared services , financial sustainability and urban water.